-- A. House will be furnished with commercial electrical power.
-The electrical bills for use of electricity after acceptance will be paid by the Lessee and invoiced to: Department of Public Safety, Finance Section, 5700 East Tudor Road, Anchorage, Alaska 99507. - B. Furnish heating system capable of maintaining an even room temperature of 70 degrees Fahrenheit at a point three feet above the floor in all habitable rooms. - C. Furnish a private bathroom with flush toilet, shower stall (or bath-tub), hot and cold running water at all lavatories and similar fixtures. - D. Keep all common areas of the premises in a clean and safe condition. - E. Maintain the premises in keeping with good fire prevention practices.
+A. Hangar will be furnished with commercial electrical power.

+- B. Furnish heating system capable of maintaining an even room temperature of 70 degrees Fahrenheit at a point three feet above the floor in all habitable rooms. - C. Keep all common areas of the premises in a clean and safe condition. - D. Maintain the premises in keeping with good fire prevention practices.
 The Lessee reserves the right, at reasonable times, to enter and make fire prevention and fire protection inspections of the building and space occupied.
 Fire safety items will be immediately corrected by the Lessor.
-In addition, the Lessee reserves the right to make other inspections such as inspections to determine condition of the housing unit. - F. Ensure that facilities provided in this lease are tenantable and that they comply with all laws, ordinances, or governmental regulations which includes any building and housing codes concerning fitness for habitation or the construction, maintenance, operation, occupancy, use or appearance of a premise or dwelling unit, except the Americans Disability Act, (ADA) which the Lessor makes no representation concerning.
+In addition, the Lessee reserves the right to make other inspections such as inspections to determine condition of the housing unit. - E. Ensure that facilities provided in this lease are tenantable and that they comply with all laws, ordinances, or governmental regulations which includes any building codes concerning fitness for habitation or the construction, maintenance, operation, occupancy, use or appearance of a premise or dwelling unit, except the Americans Disability Act, (ADA) which the Lessor makes no representation concerning.
 The Lessor agrees to pay the cost of any building alterations which may be needed during the period of the lease for the purpose of correcting any violations of the aforementioned code, regulations, laws, or ordinances as of the date of this lease, except as may be required by the ADA.
 Lessor shall have no obligation to comply with governmental regulations enacted after the date hereof, unless said regulation specifically applies to all residential leased premises, and except for requirements of the ADA.
-The Lessor agrees to pay the cost of any building alterations, which may be needed during the period of the lease for the purpose of correcting any violations of the aforementioned code, regulations, laws, or ordinances.
 If during the term of this lease or any renewal or extension thereof, the premises or any part thereof should be rendered untenantable by public authority, or by fire, or the elements, or any other casualty to the extent that enjoyment of the dwelling unit is substantially impaired, the Lessee shall, - 1.
 Abate and suspend a proportionate part of the rent according to the extent of such untenantability until the premises are again made tenantable and restored to their former condition by the Lessor; or, - 2.
 Lessee may hire competent workman to restore the premises with the Lessor bearing all the cost of repairs; or, - 3.
-Immediately vacate the premises and notify the Lessor of the intention to terminate the lease in which case the lease terminates as of the date of vacating. - G. Maintain the building and premises in good and safe working order and condition.
-The building and premises will be in compliance with all applicable laws, ordinances, governmental regulations, building and housing codes and The Uniform Housing Code including all mechanical, structural, electrical, plumbing, sanitary, heating, ventilating, and other facilities, equipment and appliances.
-If the building and premises should become substandard in accordance with Chapter 10 of the Uniform Housing Code, the Lessor will be notified of the substandard condition and the Lessor will within seven days notify the Lessee of the action to be taken to correct the condition and estimated completion date of correcting action.
+Immediately vacate the premises and notify the Lessor of the intention to terminate the lease in which case the lease terminates as of the date of vacating. - F. Maintain the building and premises in good and safe working order and condition.
+The building and premises will be in compliance with all applicable laws, ordinances, governmental regulations, and building codes including all mechanical, structural, electrical, plumbing, sanitary, heating, ventilating, and other facilities, equipment and appliances.
+If the building and premises should become substandard in accordance with applicable laws and codes, the Lessor will be notified of the substandard condition and the Lessor will within seven days notify the Lessee of the action to be taken to correct the condition and estimated completion date of correcting action.
 If the premises or a substantial part thereof are thereby rendered substandard and so remain for a period of 30 days, or mutually agreed time, the Lessee may at its option terminate the lease by written notice to the Lessor.

 This 30-day period shall not be so restrictedly construed that the Lessee is bound to remain in the lease facility if the facility is unsafe.
 If warranted due to unsafe condition, Lessee is free to move elsewhere.

 If the premises are restored to good condition in the 30-day period, Lessee will return to the facility for occupancy.